Post Summary: Best Types of Winter Jackets To Wear In The Pacific Northwest

 3. The Raincoat

 A raincoat is an absolute STAPLE if you are planning to visit the Pacific Northwest, any time of year in any season.
-We recommend purchasing a waterproof shell like this one so that you can layer warmer coats (like a lightweight puffer!) underneath for extra warmth.
+We recommend purchasing a waterproof shell like this one so that you can add warmer layers underneath as you see fit.
+It’s also an essential layer to include on any backpacking gear list!

 Read More: Our 20+ Favorite Raincoats For The PNW